top of page

 R- Lord, in your mercy, hear our prayer

-We pray for the church, that it might be strengthened and seen as a beacon of hope in the world during these unprecedented times.
+We pray for churches around the world, that they may be faithful witnesses and seen as beacons of hope during these extraordinary times.

-We pray for our Bishops, Susan and Colin, for Rev. Audrius and for all clergy who nurture our life together.
+We pray for church leaders, especially Pope Francis as he recovers from health issues.
+We pray for our Bishops, Susan and Colin, for Rev. Audrius and for all clergy leaders working in these challenging times.

 R- Lord, in your mercy, hear our prayer